Skip to Main Content

 What is Referencing?

-Referencing is a standardized method of formatting the sources you have used in your assignments or written work.
+Referencing is a standardized method of formatting the sources you have used in your written works.
 Any given referencing style serves many purposes:

 Referencing Elements